 Climbing and community go hand in hand

 A climbing gym is the perfect place to build a community.
-As the Earth Treks tribe has grown, we’ve been able to open more gyms across the country.
-And by bringing the mountains to the people, climbing is having a bigger impact on the world.
-Staying true to our mission and core values after nearly thirty years in business has helped us build a company that we’re proud of.

-{text b}

-Climbing and community go hand in hand

-A climbing gym is the perfect place to build a community.
 As the Earth Treks tribe has grown, we’ve been able to bring the mountains to more people and have a bigger impact on the world.